niermann/holoaverage/docs/tutorial.rst

         "voltage": 300,

 In this case the object series is a holographic focal series, which means the defocus is changing from hologram to hologram.
-The *holoaverage* script will propagate all holograms to the Gaussian focus.
-The parameter :ref:`param-defocus_first` gives the defocus of the first hologram (given by :ref:`param-object_first`) in nanometers (underfocus is negative).
-The parameter :ref:`param-defocus_step` the increment / decrement of the defocus between two consecutive images of the series.
+The *holoaverage* program will propagate all holograms to the Gaussian focus.
+The parameter :ref:`param-defocus_first` gives the defocus of the first hologram (given by :ref:`param-object_first`) in nanometers (overfocus is positive).
+The parameter :ref:`param-defocus_step` gives the increment / decrement of the defocus between two consecutive images of the series.
 Here the first hologram is taken with a defocus of (estimated) 20 nanometers, the second with a defocus of (estimated) 18 nanometers.
 So the defocus is decremented by 2 nanometers, between two consecutive acquisitions: